-Patients with functional diarrhea may have different motility patterns than do patients without diarrhea.
+People with functional diarrhea may have different motility patterns than do those without diarrhea.
 However, the causes of the motility dysfunction and changes in intestinal fluid absorption leading to firmer stools or to diarrhea are incompletely understood.

 What Treatments are Available for Functional Diarrhea?

-Some patients with IBS and diarrhea may benefit from an increase in dietary fiber.
-In contrast, other patients benefit from carbohydrate restriction, as was shown in a recent study by investigators at the University of North Carolina, Chapel Hill.
+Some persons with IBS and diarrhea may benefit from an increase in dietary fiber.
+In contrast, others benefit from carbohydrate restriction, as was shown in a recent study by investigators at the University of North Carolina, Chapel Hill.